Bane34/ImguiGenerator/README.md

 ## Instalation
 Install in your system SDL2 and opengl

-In your proyect, create a ´lib´ folder and put the folder there
+In your proyect, create a `lib` folder and put the folder there
-Then, use ´make´ to generate the static library
+Then, use `make` to generate the static library
 Ones done that, include the library in your code and in your makefile.
 You will need dependencies, so make sure you link the correct ones